chewax/Ginseng/readme.md

 ![Ginseng](media/sshot.1.png)

 This is a lightweight header only library that will help you build REPL tools faster.
+It is based on the **ncurses** library.
+Before proceeding with installation please make sure you have this library installed.

 <!-- GETTING STARTED -->